StyraInc/regal/docs/CONTRIBUTING.md

 ### E2E tests

-End-to-End (E2E) tests assert the behaviour of the `regal` binary called with certain configs, and test files.
+End-to-End (E2E) tests assert the behavior of the `regal` binary called with certain configs, and test files.
 They expect a `regal` binary either in the top-level directory, or pointed at by `$REGAL_BIN`, and can be run locally via